 A student in CC or SEAS who has been granted a medical leave of absence and has guaranteed housing when they leave will maintain guaranteed housing upon readmission.
 However, students on leave will not participate in Room Selection for the upcoming school year.
 Instead, students on leave may apply for housing as a returning student upon readmission.
 They will be assigned a room prior to the start of the term.

-Students who live in a Columbia-owned fraternity or sorority building off-campus or in a Brownstone SIC maintain guaranteed housing in the residence halls.
+Students who live in a Columbia-owned fraternity or sorority brownstone or in a SIC brownstone maintain guaranteed housing in the residence halls.
 Students must sign an Occupancy Agreement with Housing.
 Students who meet the eligibility requirements, may participate in Room Selection for the next year.

 Reentry into the residence halls during the academic year requires a transfer and is not guaranteed.
-Students living in Greek housing that is not owned by the University will be considered commuters and will lose their guaranteed housing status.
+Students living in Fraternity or Sorority brownstone that is not managed by the University will be considered commuters and will lose their guaranteed housing status.
 Please contact a Housing representative in 118 Hartley for more information on these options.